hetznercloud/cli/docs/reference/manual/hcloud_context_create.md

 ### Options

 ```
   -h, --help                        help for create
+      --token-from-command string   If set, this command will be executed to retrieve the token on each run
       --token-from-env              If true, the HCLOUD_TOKEN from the environment will be used without asking
 ```

 ### Options inherited from parent commands